krakend/krakend-documentation/features/response-manipulation.md

 	  "title": "sunt aut facere repellat provident occaecati excepturi optio reprehenderit" }

-[Compared with the backend response](https://jsonplaceholder.typicode.com/posts/1) you'll see that the fields `body` and `userId` are not longer there.
+[Compared with the backend response](https://jsonplaceholder.typicode.com/posts/1) you'll see that the fields `body` and `userId` are no longer there.

 ## Whitelisting fields (only show)
 The blacklist filter can be read as the *only show this* filter.
 When you set a whitelist KrakenD will include in the endpoint response only those fields that match exactly with your choice.
 Use the whitelist to strictly define the fields you want to show in the response.